Pascagoula incident: Publicity and later activities

 In January, Hickson was arrested for public drunkenness after being found wandering along a highway.
 In April, Hickson traveled to Detroit to address a UFO group.
-That month, Hickson told press that he was in on-going contact with the beings, having had three different encounters.
+That month, Hickson told the press that he was in ongoing contact with the beings, having had three different encounters.
 Hickson teased that the being would soon provide a message along with proof of their existence which he would relay to Washington.
-Later in April, Hickson met with "ancient astronauts" proponent Eric Von Daniken.
+Later in April, Hickson met with "ancient astronauts" proponent Eric von Däniken.
+Hickson gave interviews and lectures, and appeared on television (including an episode of the game show To Tell The Truth).

-Following the incident, Hickson gave interviews and lectures, appeared on television (including an episode of the game show To Tell The Truth), in 1974 claimed additional encounters with aliens.
+In 1974, Hickson claimed additional encounters with aliens.

 In October 1974, Hickson was described as a "UFO celebrity" who would be featured in an upcoming NBC documentary.
-“We did everything we knew to try to break their stories," Jackson County sheriff's Capt.
+"We did everything we knew to try to break their stories," Jackson County sheriff's Capt.
 Glen Ryder told The Washington Post in 1975.
 "If they were lying to me, they should be in Hollywood."
-In 1983, Hickson authored a self-published book UFO Contact at Pascagoula.
+In 1983, Hickson authored a self-published book, UFO Contact at Pascagoula.

-Parker later attended UFO conventions, and in 1993 started a company called "UFO Investigations" to produce television stories about UFOs.
+Parker later attended UFO conventions.
+In 1993, he started a company called "UFO Investigations" to produce television stories about UFOs.